sondavide/kali-linux-rpc-windows/README.md

 docker start kali-linux

-dopo di che, puoi aprire l'app remote desktop di windows e connetterti in rdp su 127.0.0.1:13389
+ok, now you can open the windows remote desktop application and connect to kali via rdp: rdp su 127.0.0.1:13389

-username e password are: kaliuser  onemarcfifty
+username and password are: kaliuser  onemarcfifty